LeoMSSilva/plann.er/server/readme.md

 # :house: About

+This application is used to create a complete agenda for a trip, including its activities, participants and important links.
+It has confirmation emails for the trip and its participants, as well as notifications of updates to the data registered for the trip.

 **Fastify** as a server and **fastify cors** for cors configuration.

 **Tsx** to manage all the auto-reloading of the application in the application dev.